JeffersonDing/espwol/README.md

 ## Hardware Design

-The hardware of the solution is fiarly simple consisting of only 3 components, of course, you need your jumpers, perfboards or fancy sockets if you want.
+The hardware of the solution is fairly simple consisting of only 3 components, of course, you need your jumpers, perf-boards or fancy sockets if you want.

 ### List of Components